-Trump unloads on Biden, 'left-wing political violence' in 'Democrat-run cities' ahead of Kenosha trip
+Trump appears to back claim suspected teen gunman acted in self-defense, rips 'left-wing political violence'

 Trump added on Monday that Biden would “give Antifa what they want” should he be elected.

-When asked about the violence over the weekend in Portland, Ore. – where one supporter of the president was shot and killed after a large caravan of Trump followers and Black Lives Matter protesters clashed in the streets – Trump insisted his supporters “were there for a peaceful protest.”
+When asked about the violence over the weekend in Portland, Ore., where one supporter of the president was shot and killed after a large caravan of Trump followers and Black Lives Matter protesters clashed in the streets, Trump insisted his supporters “were there for a peaceful protest.”

-Videos taken before the shooting show people squaring off for fist fights and Trump supporters firing bear spray and paintballs at counterprotesters, who in return throw objects at the trucks and attempt to block their progress by standing in intersections.
+Videos taken before the shooting show people squaring off for fistfights and Trump supporters firing bear spray and paintballs at counterprotesters, who in return throw objects at the trucks and attempt to block their progress by standing in intersections.

 Trump also refused to condemn the violence and unrest caused by the scuffles between his supporters and counterprotesters when questioned by a reporter, arguing that “paint is not bullets” and that it is “a defensive mechanism."